Table of Contents

 - A “wet” reverb sound mixed in with the vocals

 - Vocal delays or echoes introduced in the recording

-- A mix that sounds good in your home recording studio but doesn’t sound as good in other locations like your car or headphones
+- A mix that sounds good in your music studio but doesn’t sound as good in other locations like your car or headphones

-If you’re experiencing those issues that I listed above, you’re probably suffering from an acoustic problem in your room.
+If you’re experiencing any of those issues that I listed above, you’re probably suffering from an acoustic problem in your room.

 Acoustics are basically the physics of sound, which is both confusing and not at all essential to fully comprehend.

 Great room acoustics are generally low-priority tasks when building a home, so most rooms don’t have a layout that is great for both listening to and recording music.
-In a room where the energy is not absorbed, it bounces around until it eventually dies out.
+In a room where the energy is not absorbed (like most of the rooms in a house), it bounces around until it eventually dies out.

-So basically, the sound and music that comes out of your speakers will bounce around in your room until they die out – which can clash and cause problems with recording and mixing accurately.
-That’s where acoustic treatment comes in – the ability to create a controlled acoustic environment where you are absorbing the sounds to make the music sound more accurate.
+So basically, the sound and music that comes out of your speakers will bounce around in your room until they die out – which can clash and cause problems with recording music (and mixing it – if you’re going to be the engineer as well).
+That’s where acoustic treatment comes in – it helps you create a controlled acoustic environment where you are absorbing a lot of frequencies to prevent them from bouncing around, thus making the music sound more accurate.